francoiskroll/FramebyFrame/README.md

 ### 14– Compare behavioural fingerprints

 Do you have multiple experiments you want to compare?
 For example replicate experiments of the same genotype.
-We can calculate the similarity between pairwise behavioural fingerprints and plot the results as a heatmap.
+We can calculate the similarity between pairwise behavioural fingerprints and represent the results as a heatmap.

 ```r
 ggPairwiseHeat(fgp="~/.../fingerprint.csv",